thekalinga/books-raw/repo/introduction-to-international-law/04-nature-origins-and-basis-of-international-law.md

 servanda_ is only partially an explanation of the binding force of international law.
-Anzilotti's view that customary rules are binding on States by virtue of an implied pactum (or treaty) is no more convincing than the " tacit" consent arguments of other "positivists".
+Anzilotti's view that customary rules are binding on States by virtue of an implied pactum (or treaty) is no more convincing than the "tacit" consent arguments of other "positivists".

-The principal objections to positivism as a whole may be formulated as follows:---
+The principal objections to positivism as a whole may be formulated as follows :---

 (1) The notion of the State-will is purely metaphorical, and is used to express the fact that international law is binding on